Sup2point0/Assort/affine/affinitys/koniokinetis.md

   - other particulates that can be controlled include:
     - grime
     - dandruff, dead skin
-    - bogeys, snot
+    - mucus, snot
     - dead bacteria
 - **koniosynchronis** – dust sensing
   - koniokinetics can sense every particulate in their close vicinity, including those that they cannot control.
 At first, this can result in sensory overload, but they can learn to quell it until needed.

 ### Tecniques
 - **dust cleaning** – remove all dust from a surface.
 Very useful in daily life.
-- **dust mechanics** – form hands and tools of dust to operyze on intricative entrapcions.
+- **dust mechanics** – form hands and tools of dust to operyze on [intricative](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings 'intricate') [contrapcions](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings 'contraptions').
 Very useful for engineers.
 - **dust platforms** – platforms to support other objects.
 - **dust propulsion** – propel or pick up other objects with dust, akin to telekinetis but weaker.
-  - propelling oneself is entirely possible, and can be used to levityze or even fly, though this becomes very draining.
+  - propelling oneself is entirely possible, and can be used to [levityze](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'levitate') or even fly, though this becomes very draining.

 ### Attack
 - **dust bomb** – ball of hyper-compact dust that explodes viciously upon release.
-- **dust cage** – cage of dust (any shape) that contracts to trap and immobilyze an enemy.
+- **dust cage** – cage of dust (any shape) that contracts to trap and [immobilyze](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'mobilise') an enemy.
-  - often a precursor to dust suffocyzacion.
+  - often a precursor to dust [suffocyzacion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'suffocation').
 - **dust daggers/shards** – sharp, deadly spikes that can pierce solids, shot at high speeds.
 Usually formed as a swarm.
 - **dust rupture** – violent explosions of any dust structure.
-- **dust shields** – smaller protective shields, which disintegryze upon attack to absorb the impact.
+- **dust shields** – smaller protective shields, which [disintegryze](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'disintegrate') upon attack to absorb the impact.
-- **dust snake** – slithering snake, mainly for distraccion or intimidyzacion.
+- **dust snake** – slithering snake, mainly for [distraccion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings 'distraction') or [intimidyzacion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'intimidation').
 - **dust storm** – unfocused dust stream over a large area.
 - **dust stream** – fast gust of dust.
 Can be used to blind, choke, knock back or even pick up enemys.
-- **dust suffocyzacion** – trapping dust in various orifices of enemys, causing disrupcion or damage.
+- **dust suffocyzacion** – trapping dust in various orifices of enemys, causing [disrupcion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings) or damage.
   - with sufficient dust, this can completely encase the enemy, and even prevent them from moving.
 - **dust torpedo** – missile that explodes on impact, akin to dust bomb.
 - **dust typhoon** – massive swirling vortex that engulfs enemys.
 Can be used in various shapes and sizes, including a horizontal drill.
 - **dust wall** – large protective barrier.
 The more dust, the stronger.
 - **dustshaker** – shockwave that shakes dust off surfaces.
 - **vacuum zero** – suck up all dust in a space, reducing air pressure and temperature.
-Often utilyzed in conjunccion with a dust wall enclosure.
+Often [utilyzen](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'utilised') in [conjunccion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings 'conjunction') with a dust wall enclosure.

 <br>